seedstack/io-addon/index.md

 	}

 # Writing PDF files

-To use jasper, add the io-jasper module and put a JRXML file in `META-INF/templates` directory.
+PDF files are generated with JasperReports.
+Make sure to have the `io-jasper` module in your classpath and put a JRXML file in `META-INF/templates` directory.
+Example:
-For instance with a `pdftemplate.jrxml`:

 	@Render("pdftemplate")
 	Renderer renderer;